Category: AI Data, Privacy & Model Risk

 AI Training Data Liability: Who Is Responsible for Biased or Illegally Sourced Data?

 Artificial intelligence systems are only as reliable as the data used to train them.
-When models produce biased results, infringe intellectual property rights, or rely on unlawfully obtained personal data, the legal question becomes immediate and consequential: who is responsible for the underlying training data?
-As regulatory scrutiny intensifies and litigation increases, training data governance…
+When models produce biased results, infringe intellectual property rights, or rely on unlawfully obtained personal data, the legal question becomes immediate and consequential: who is responsible for the underlying training data within the broader framework of AI data, privacy, and model…

 -